biadias/biadias/README.md

 ## Hi there 👋

-I am Bia Dias (she/her)
+I am Bia Dias (she/her),
 I am currently working on developing ecosystem models in the Gulf of Alaska.
-I am learning Rpath
+I am learning Rpath.
 I am looking to collaborate on visualizations and package development.